Azure/VideoEditorialInTheCloud/MediaComposer-BYOL/README.md

 <br />

-2) [Optional] If you don’t have a Vnet yet, either create one Vnet (with at least one subnet) directly within Azure Portal or click on Deploy New Vnet / Subnet below.
+2) [Optional] If you don’t have a Vnet yet, create one Vnet (with at least one subnet) directly within Azure Portal using the link below:

 <br />